-Insurers make it very easy to bundle your policies together.
+Insurance companies make it very easy to join your policies together.
 This is because they offer several packages that you can select, and which fit your needs.
-To bundle your insurance, you’ll need to contact your desired carrier and get the ball rolling with the policies you desire.
-Keep in mind that only certain kinds of insurance can be bundled, so you’ll want to know if the insurer you want to work with offers what you need.
+To bundle, you’ll need to contact your desired carrier and get the ball rolling with the policies you desire.
+Keep in mind that only certain kinds of coverage qualify, so you’ll want to know if the insurer you want to work with offers what you need.

 Types of Insurance You Can Bundle

-Insurers offer multiple products that you can combine together.
+Insurers offer multiple products that you can combine.
 Here are the most common types of insurance you can bundle: